anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.rst

        results.
    * - Workload
-     - DPDK uses core affinity along with 1G or 2M huge pages, NUMA settings (to avoid crossing inteconnect between CPUs), and DPDK Poll Mode Drivers (PMD, on reserved cores) to get the best performance.
+     - DPDK uses core affinity along with 1G or 2M huge pages, NUMA settings (to avoid crossing interconnect between CPUs), and DPDK Poll Mode Drivers (PMD, on reserved cores) to get the best performance.
 DPDK versions xx.11 are Long-Term Support maintained stable release with back-ported bug fixes for a two-year period.